Top BIM Software Tools in 2023

 - There is something of a learning curve to get used to

-- Sefaira is a rather niche product on its own, it does not have any public pricing available and the only way to receive it is to contact the software provider
+- Sefaira is a rather niche product.
+There is no publicly available pricing information, and the only way to receive it is to contact the software provider.

 My personal opinion about Sefaira: